chumaky/docker-images/README.md

 # About
 Postgres database image with different foreign data wrapper extensions installed.
-Multiple FDWs allow to execute `Heterogeneous SQL` over different by nature databases within single `SELECT` statement!
+Multiple FDWs allow to execute `Heterogeneous SQL` over different by nature databases within single `SELECT` statement.

 This project creates two types of images.
-Individual ones and single all inclusive image.
+All inclusive image and individual FDW ones.
 Individual images contain _single_ FDW installed.
 While all inclusive image contains all supported FDWs.
 `Heterogeneous SQL` as a feature is available only with all inclusive image.